rcn-ee/ti-opencl/docs/sphinx-doc/source/environment_variables.rst

 .. envvar::  TI_OCL_WG_SIZE_LIMIT

-    OpenCL provides a query to a device for the maximum number of work-items allowed in a workgroup.
-The DSP device in TI's implementation allows a very large number of work-items per workgroup.
-Other OpenCL implementations have much smaller max workgroup size limit.
-When running code designed and optimized for other OpenCL implementations, this environment variable can be used to artificially limit the max workgroup size reported.
+    OpenCL provides a query to a device for the maximum number of work-items allowed in a work-group.
+The DSP device in TI's implementation allows a very large number of work-items per work-group.
+Other OpenCL implementations have much smaller max work-group size limit.
+When running code designed and optimized for other OpenCL implementations, this environment variable can be used to artificially limit the max work-group size reported.

 .. envvar::  TI_OCL_CGT_INSTALL

     The OpenCL runtime is dependent on the C66 DSP compiler product for compilation of OpenCL C kernels.
 When OpenCL C kernels are compiled on the target ARM/Linux system, the C66 compiler is assumed to be installed in the standard linux locations.
-However, offline cross compilation of OpenCL C kernels is also supported from x86 Ubuntu machines and in that use case, it is required that this environment variable is set to the top level directory path where the C66 cross compiler tools are installed.
+However, off-line cross compilation of OpenCL C kernels is also supported from x86 Ubuntu machines and in that use case, it is required that this environment variable is set to the top level directory path where the C66 cross compiler tools are installed.

 .. envvar::  TI_OCL_DSP_1_25GHZ

-    Initialize the C66 DSPs to run at 1.25 Ghz rather than the default 1.00 Ghz.
+    Initialize the C66 DSPs to run at 1.25 GHz rather than the default 1.00 GHz.

     The TI_OCL_DSP_1_25GHZ environment variable is only applicable to the DSPC8681 OpenCL Implementation.
 The DSP frequency on the other platforms